Signs Of Halcion Abuse

 - Stomach cramps

-Halcion slows down the central nervous system, which causes respiratory depression and reduced brain activity.
+Halcion slows down the central nervous system, which causes reduced brain activity and potentially respiratory depression.
 Abusing Halcion in large doses can lead to overdose.
 A Halcion overdose can lead to a coma and stop a user’s breathing.

 Countries including Great Britain and Germany have taken Halcion off the market for fear of its dangerous side effects.

-In the United States, the advocacy group Public Citizen petitioned the Food and Drug Administration (FDA) in 1991 and 1992 to take Halcion off the market.
-While the FDA didn’t do that, they did reduce acceptable dosages in an effort to protect consumers.
+In the United States, the advocacy group Public Citizen petitioned the Food And Drug Administration (FDA) in 1991 and 1992 to take Halcion off the market.
+While the FDA didn’t do that, they did reduce acceptable doses in an effort to protect consumers.

 Since Halcion is rarely prescribed for longer than ten days’ use, the first signal of a problem may be taking it for longer than that.
 Halcion users who continue to abuse the drug will eventually depend on it to stave off withdrawal symptoms and to feel balanced or “normal.”